ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-IntroOmicsDataAnalysis.md

 ![What is Biostats?](../fig/bioStats.jpeg){: width="800" }
 *[Image source][bioinfoStats]*

 The goal of biostatistical analyses are to answer questions and solve problems in a variety of biological fields, ranging from medicine to agriculture.
-For example, biostaticians are able to use mathematics study the determining factors that impact the health of people in order to arrive at conclusions about disorders and diseases.
+For example, biostaticians are able to use mathematics to study the determining factors that impact the health of people in order to arrive at conclusions about disorders and diseases.

 > ## Checklist
 >